anteCedens/CI-MS3-cookbook/README.md

 - The site offers some kind of browse-through list or gallery of recipes, with recipe images included

 ### **Design**

+Site uses two fonts:
+ - Lobster
+ - Indie Flower

+ `Lobster` is primarily used for heading, and `Indie Flower` for paragraph based text.
+Idea was to use two fonts that work well together, in both how they look combined on the page, and that they complement each other:
+ `Lobster` makes the heading stand out more, and `Indie Flower` increases readability, when there is more text.

 #### **_Navigation_**